The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Indexing Complex Data

-Skiplists have been extended to support multi-dimensional data~\cite{nickerson1998skip}.
-Three versions of the skiplists have been introduced.

-\begin{itemize} \item Version 1: This version uses projection to represent all data points.
-We create $k$ deterministic skiplists, one for each dimension.
-To insert a point, we simply insert the corresponding value of the $i^{th}$ dimension in the $i^{th}$ skiplist.
-Each node points to the memory location of the point $p$. \item Version 2: In the second version, we have $k$ skiplists, each ordered by a dimension, but in addition, each node has $k$ additional dimensional pointers that point to the same node's corresponding location in the other $k - 1$ skiplists, and one-dimensional pointer points to itself. \item Version 3: In this version, we only store a point in only one node instead of storing the same point in k different nodes (once in each skiplist).
-This considerably reduces memory usage as we do not repeatedly store the points.
-One disadvantage of this approach is that if the points are not uniformly distributed in all the dimensions, then the multi-dimensional skiplist degenerates into a single skiplist. \end{itemize}
+{\bf The $k$-d Skiplist~\cite{nickerson1998skip}.} Skiplists have been extended to support multi-dimensional data and three versions of the skiplists have been introduced in~\cite{nickerson1998skip}. \textit{Version 1}: This version uses projection to represent all data points.
+Multiple $k$ deterministic skiplists are created, one for each dimension.
+To insert a point, the corresponding value of the $i^{th}$ dimension is inserted in the $i^{th}$ skiplist.
+Each node points to the memory location of the point $p$. \textit{Version 2}: In the second version, there are $k$ skiplists, one for each dimension.
+In addition, each node has $k$ additional dimensional pointers that $(k - 1)$ of them point to the same node's corresponding location in the other $(k - 1)$ skiplists, and one point to itself. \textit{Version 3}: In this version, a point is only stored in one node instead of storing the same point in $k$ different nodes (one in each skiplist of each dimension).
+This considerably reduces memory usage.
+One disadvantage of this approach is that if the points are not uniformly distributed in all the dimensions, then the multi-dimensional skiplist degenerates into a single skiplist.